Delivering progress: 100 top achievements of the SNP in government

 97. Decarbonising Scotland’s railway by 2035.
 We have published an ambitious plan to make Scotland’s railways net zero by 2035, through a rolling programme of rail electrification and investing in low-carbon, efficient rolling stock.

 100. Regulating short-term lets.
 We have introduced legislation allowing councils to establish short-term let control areas and manage numbers of short-term lets.
-We’re now empowering local authorities to establish short-term lets licences – ensuring the properties are safe and the people providing them are suitable.
+This legislation safeguards housing quality, and protects both dwellers and owners against various issues.

 Join us in delivering progress